iTwin/itwinjs-core/docs/learning/civil-connector.md

 In general, Definition elements are stored in one of two models in an iModel, depending on the case.
 Those models are:

 1) The global iModel's Dictionary model.
-2) The job's "Definitions" model.
+2) The Job's "Definitions" model.

 The following instance diagram depicts the location of the `bis:DefinitionPartition`s, leading those definition models, in light of an iModel's subject hierarchy: